MaybeCarter/plex-wiki/README.md

 # Welcome
 If you're reading this, it's because I've shared my Plex library with you.
-You likely have some questions. *I recommend reading through this all first before going through the setup.*
+You might have some questions. *I recommend reading through this all first before going through the setup.*

 ## What is Plex?
 Plex is a media server that I run on my own computer.
 Think of it as a streaming service like Netflix or Hulu, but all the content is stored on a computer in my living room.
 You have access to over 700 movies and over 3,000 TV episodes.

 ![home.png](/images/home.png)

 ## Is it safe?
 Yes.
-I've already checked all the files and ensured they're safe, and there's nothing that could happen to you.
-My family, a few select friends, and I have been using Plex for close to a decade now without any issues or harm.
+Plex only serves media (video, photo, audio), there's nothing that could happen to you.
+My family, a few select friends, and I have been using Plex for more than a year now without any issues or harm.
 I'm assuming all of the risk.

 ## Why use this versus streaming services?
 Everything in one spot, for one.
 Also, I've found streaming services kind of suck depending on device your streaming on.
 Plex is consistent.
 Also, Plex has a shuffle button.
 Try it out, especially on shows you've seen more than once.
 It's a nice way to say "I want to watch an episode of this, but I don't care which one, or if they're in order".
 I use it with Family Guy and American Dad to fall asleep, and with Psych when I work from home.

 ## I'm in
 Sweet.
 If you haven't yet given me your email address, please do so now so I can invite you.

 # Getting Started